davmillar/DavesMapper/README.md

 ### mapping.js
 This was the original everything-script that once had all the code in it.
 Now it handles basic page setup stuff and most of the touch event and UI event handling.

+### Constants.js
+This file contains constants used in the app code.
+It's a work in progress and only has a couple things right now.

 ### GUI.js (window.GUI)
 This class handles showing and hiding of notification bars and modals for the rest of the app.